 Weekly Spring Cleaning:

 If your AC unit is outside, it is vital to keep it free of leaves, dirt, pollen, and other debris that could clog vents and slow your system.
 Checking your unit weekly will help increase its efficiency and lifespan.

 Make sure that your AC unit has at least 1-2 feet of space to give it room to function correctly and efficiently.
 Always check manufacturer guidelines for specified clearance recommendations.

-Over time, the effects of weathering and UV radiation can erode external HVAC insulation.
+Overtime, the effects of weathering and UV radiation can erode external HVAC insulation.
 Insulation is a key component of your unit because without it, the unit must expend more energy to maintain the desired temperature.
 It’s essential to inspect your unit’s insulation for poor installation or visible wear.
-If it appears your AC could benefit from new insulation, there are several low-cost material options, including rubber and polyethylene foam.
+If it appears your AC could benefit from new insulation, there are several low-cost material options, including fiberglass, rubber, and polyethylene foam.

-Coils on exterior ACs have aluminum fins that dissipate heat inside the unit.
+Coils on exterior air conditioners have aluminum fins that dissipate heat inside the unit.
 When they bend, they slow the outward flow of warm air to the environment, reducing the machine’s efficiency.
-To straighten these fins yourself, carefully use a coil fin comb while wearing gloves.
+To straighten these fins yourself, carefully use a coil film comb while wearing gloves.

 When to Alert a Professional